1. How big is the island?

 In this pristine coastal environment, insects are an integral part of life.
 During the warmer, wetter months, guests feel most comfortable in light, long-sleeved shirts and long pants.
 Insect repellents, in a variety of types, are available at all guest houses, the Hunting Lodge and in our Naturalist trucks.
 To learn more about mosquitoes on Little St. Simons Island visit the Weather, Dress & Insects page on our website.

 All accommodations are subject to an 18% service charge on the total reservation amount.
-The service charge includes the following costs and services: parking at the marina, boat transfers to and from the island, wireless internet access (Wi-Fi), sunscreen, bug spray, and staff gratuities.
+Ninety percent of the service charge includes the following costs and services: parking at the marina, boat transfers to and from the island, wireless internet access (Wi-Fi), sunscreen, bug spray, with 10% of the charge going toward staff gratuities.

 Camping is not allowed on LSSI.